-April Starling is a Public Relations professional with 20 years of experience working for top healthcare public relations agencies in New York City, and now, in North Carolina.
+April Starling is a Public Relations professional with more than 20 years of experience working for top healthcare public relations agencies in New York City, and now, in North Carolina.
 Starling’s main focus has been in healthcare, nonprofits and special education.
 Her expertise lies in strategy development, messaging, brand launches, crisis communications, building advocacy relationships and marketing materials.
 She represents myriad clients in her own Public Relations company, Link Communications.